 Earlier last quarter Yahoo announced that it would sell its core business to Verizon for the $4.8 billion – transfer of shares and close of the deal yet pending.
 And this scale of the liability could be large and could be a pressing issue for the new owners.

-Since the announcement of breach, Yahoo is taking corrective measures for damage control.
-The company said it is notifying potentially affected users and has taken steps to secure their accounts like invalidating unencrypted security questions and answers so that they cannot be used to access an account.
+Since the announcement of the breach, Yahoo has been taking corrective measures for damage control.
+The company said it is notifying potentially affected users and has taken steps to secure their accounts, like invalidating unencrypted security questions and answers so that they cannot be used to access an account.

-If you using Yahoo and have not changed password since 2014 the company is recommending potentially affected users to change their passwords.
+If you are using Yahoo and have not changed your passwords since 2014 the company recommends that potentially affected users change their passwords.